atinfinity/CarND-LaneLines-P1/writeup.md

 #### Smoothing
 I applied `Gaussian Blur` before Edge Detection.
 Because, `Gaussian Blur` has the effect of reducing pepper noise.
+By this processing, the result of edge detection can be stabilized.

 ```python
 def gaussian_blur(img, kernel_size):